Effective: March 1, 2018

 4.3 Merchant will use the Services only for its management and operation of its own business, and not for any business, services or offerings of third-parties.
 Without limiting the generality of the foregoing, Merchant will not act as a payment intermediary or aggregator on behalf of any third-party.
 This means that Merchant may not use the Services to handle, process or transmit funds for any third party.
 Merchant is also prohibited from using the Services to process cash advances.

-4.4 Toast will review the information that Merchant submits in connection with Merchant’s request to sign up for the Services and Toast may forward such information on to its processor.
+4.4 Toast will review the information that Merchant submits in connection with Merchant’s request to sign up for the Services and Toast will forward such information on to its processor.
 Merchant hereby agrees that Toast may share information about Merchant and Merchant’s Bank Account with its processor for the purpose of providing the Services to Merchant.
-Once Merchant submits its application, Toast or its processor may conclude that Merchant is not permitted to use the Services, in which case Toast may immediately terminate this Agreement.
+Once Merchant submits its application, Toast or its processor may conclude that Merchant is not permitted to use the Services, in which case Toast may immediately terminate this Agreement and Merchant.

 4.6 Toast may perform maintenance on the Services from time to time, which may result in service interruptions, delays, or errors.
 Toast will not be liable for any such interruptions, delays, errors or bugs.
 Toast may contact Merchant in order to assist Toast with the Services and obtain information needed to identify and fix any errors.
 The Services do not function with every mobile device and may only be used on approved Toast Hardware.
 Toast may alter which Hardware is approved as compatible with the Services in Toast’s discretion from time to time, subject to reasonable notice.